maxhumber/maxhumber.com/_posts/2016-12-23-kindle-clippings.md

 tags: [r]
 ---

-I highlight a lot of shit on my Kindle.
-Well, it's not all shit! 💩 There's usually some good stuff buried in the `clippings.txt` file.
-But it's hard to manually parse through the file (and the shit).
+I highlight a lot of junk on my Kindle.
+Well, it's not all junk! 💩 There's usually some good stuff buried deep within my `clippings.txt` file.
+But it's hard to manually parse through the file (and the junk).

 In the past I've relied on online tools to organize my clippings.
 But this year, I thought I'd try and build my script to manage and clean it all.